KaHaDo/amazon_review_analyzer/README.md

 pip install -r requirements.txt
 ```

-### Configuration Setup
+## Configuration Setup

-After installing the dependencies, you’ll need to update *two files*:
+After installing the dependencies, you need to set up the following files:

-•⁠  ⁠⁠ config.yaml.example
-•⁠  ⁠⁠ kaggle.json.example

-### Kaggle API Key

-The program requires a valid Kaggle API key.
-See the [Kaggle API documentation](https://www.kaggle.com/docs/api) for instructions on how to obtain one.
+•⁠ `kaggle.json.example` – obtain your Kaggle API key from [Kaggle](https://www.kaggle.com/docs/api) and choose one of the following options:

+  1. Copy the downloaded `kaggle.json` file directly into the project folder.
+  2. Or, open `kaggle.json.example`, paste the contents of the downloaded file, and rename it to `kaggle.json`.

+•⁠ `config.yaml.example` – modify as needed and rename to `config.yaml`.
+  Set the variable **KAGGLE_CONFIG_DIR** to the folder where `kaggle.json` is located.
-In ⁠ config.yaml ⁠, set (All variables can be left default except KAGGLE_CONFIG_DIR)
+  All other variables can be left at their default values.

-•⁠  ⁠*⁠ KAGGLE_CONFIG_DIR ⁠* → The folder where ⁠ kaggle.json ⁠ is located.

 ### Key Variables in ⁠config.yaml ⁠